hoaim3/Bank_Loan_Analysis/README.md

 _Similar queries were developed to calculate other metrics, including metrics related to funded amount, amount received, average interest rate, and average debt-to-income ratio_

 ### <ins>_Good Loan vs Bad Loan_
-To further assess the health of lending portfolio, loans are classified into good loans and bad loans.
+To further assess the health of the lending portfolio, loans are classified into good and bad loans.
-- Good loans: those that are full paid or currently active
+- Good loans: those that are fully paid or currently active
 ```sql
 SELECT
     '# of Applications' AS Good_Loan_KPIs,